uvlad7/ffie/Readme.md

 Note that exit "Bye" callbacks order is different than the order in which libraries are loaded and "Hello" functions are called.
 That's because different approaches are used:

 - Ruby, Python and Java use their own `at_exit`/`atexit`/`addShutdownHook` hooks; Ruby triggers Python's and Java's hooks inside its own
-- Rust, C, C++, D, Go, Swift, Zig, both LLVM examples, use C stdlib `atexit`; they aren't called in the reverse order because they are registered across different shared libraries
+- Rust, C, C++, D, Go, Swift, Zig, Vala, both LLVM examples, use C stdlib `atexit`; they aren't called in the reverse order because they are registered across different shared libraries
 - Nim uses it's own std hook, which I suppose also uses the C one under the hood
 - Crystal and Julia use their own standart hooks triggered by runtime shutdown, which is done by finalizers called in `dlclose`
 - C# doesn't have a standart approach and uses a custom solution triggered as the previous ones